dcc-cc3002/citric-liquid-Dagt07/README.md

 **Version i.j.k :** i: Tarea number, j: EP number, k: EP version number

+- Version 2.3.3 FIX some private values failing the tests
 - Version 2.3.2 Add privacy to all units statements -> getters && setters
 - Version 2.3.1 Deleted abstractPanelTest and AbstractUnitTest, they were badly designed
 - Version 2.3.0 ADD private status to stars and HP for all units